Reverendissimo/asocial/QUICK_TEST.md

 7. Click "Be Asocial" and select your test group
 8. Post should be encrypted with `[ASOCIAL ABC12345]` format

-### Step 3: Test Decryption
+### Step 3: Test Key Sharing & Decryption
 1. Open the extension popup again
-2. Export the public key for your test group (this is the shared key for everyone)
+2. Export the public key for your test group (includes "magic" key ID)
 3. In a different browser/incognito window:
    - Load the extension again
-   - Import the same public key you exported
+   - Import the JSON key you exported (includes key ID)
    - Go to LinkedIn and view the encrypted post
    - It should automatically decrypt
+   - Click "Show Encrypted" to view original encrypted content
+   - Click "Hide Encrypted" to return to decrypted view

 ## 🎯 What to Look For